-When the system is installed as shown in the figure above, it is necessary to designate one of the user interfaces as the master user interface.
+When the system is installed as shown in the figure above, it is necessary to - for each subsystem - designate one of the user interfaces as the master user interface.

-The displays of slave user interfaces show \(\bigcirc \frac{1}{2} \) (change-over under centralised control) and slave user interfaces automatically follow the operation mode directed by the master user interface.
+The displays of slave user interfaces show \(\subseteq \dots \) (change-over under centralised control) and slave user interfaces automatically follow the operation mode directed by the master user interface.